Stretch yourself for the honors program

 Put simply, the McDaniel Honors Program sharpens the focus of the liberal arts experience.
 Detailed information about the Honors Program can be found in the Honors Program Handbook and the College Catalog.

 Dr. Bryn Upton, Director

 Honors seminars are discussion-based and allow students from diverse disciplines to dive into advanced topics.
-Capped at 15 students, honors seminars are designed to complement any major or student-designed program.
+The Honors Program is designed to complement any major or student-designed program.
 Because honors electives fulfill one or more general education requirements, completing the honors curriculum does not require additional coursework, but rather offers a flexible, customized path through the liberal arts experience.

 Students who complete the following program requirements receive the designation of College Scholar.

 - Demonstrate intellectual and moral character befitting a member of the Honors Program